 - The most contentious character in the group, our agnostic was about to be expelled when he pulled out a copy of the Big Book's preface and pointed to the text of what would become one of the 12 Traditions.
 Which tradition was this? – The 3rd Tradition

 - Later, when the 12&12 is published and this story is told in that Tradition, he’s identified by another name.
 What name is this? – Ed

 - The Tradition goes on to recount how, having relapsed and nearing another bottom in a cheap hotel room, he happened upon a book.
 He opened it, read, and never drank again.
 What book was this? – A Gideon Bible

 - Thirty-years later, in 1968, he recounted his story in the Grapevine book Spiritual Awakenings.
 What is the title of this story? – “Sober for Thirty Years,” p.119

 - P223 L33-P224 L1: “Oddly enough, the big shot who fired me . . .”
 Who was this? – Hank P. (see p.
 226 L 19-20).
 This “big shot” would fire him again a second time, when Jim went off the deep end and relapsed (see p.228, L 27-28)

 - L28: “. . . fought shy of including my story in the book.”
 Jim’s story was included in a later edition.
 Which? – The 2nd Edition

 - L13-14: “. . . by the grace of God as I understand Him . . .”
-The agnostic responsible for qualifying “God” with the phrase “as we understood Him” in the end apparently came to share an understanding of God found throughout the Big Book.
+The atheist who claimed responsibility for qualifying “God” with the phrase “as we understood Him” in the end apparently came to share an understanding of God found throughout the Big Book.
 Which understanding is this? – God as a God of grace

-To hear Jim B. tell his story, click on Audios & Videos and go to “Jim B. – A.A.
-Pioneer”
+To hear Jim B. tell his story, click on story title link above.
+Also available in "Jim B. - A.A.
+Pioneer," in Audios & Videos.

 The Man Who Mastered Fear